 6. Get additional protection with welding respirators

-A welding respirator is a popular personal protective equipment (PPE) device to protect yourself against welding fumes and gases.
+A welding respirator is a popular personal protective equipment (PPE) device to protect yourself against fumes and gases.
 A respirator improves your protection in many harmful situations.

 - You must learn how to use and maintain each type correctly.

-Another case when you use a respirator is for additional protection when welding toxic metals, coatings, and so on, while local ventilation removes most of the welding fumes at their source.
+Another case when you use a respirator is for additional protection when welding toxic metals, coatings, and so on, while local ventilation removes most of the fumes at their source.

 - A volume of 10,000 cubic feet (285 cubic meters).
 For example, dimensions of 22’x22’x22′ (6.5 m).